Fraximov/CANVAS/README.md

 #### 2. Imputation
 Data can then be imputed.
 Briefly, missing feature values and equal to 0 will be replaced by sampling a normal distribution set between 0 and the minimum value of the data.
 #### 3. Normalization
-The normalization step consists of normalizing each feature of the dataset by the TIC (Total Ion Chromatograme) of each sample.
-TIC normalization assumes a set of assumption (such as equal distibution of feature intensities over all samples) that the author invites the user to verifiy before applying this step.
+The normalization step consists of normalizing the features of each sample by the TIC (Total Ion Chromatograme) of the sample.
+TIC normalization is an easy normalization and inexpensive computationally, but assumes that the amount injected across all samples is consistent.
+It also assumes all metabolites are stable between samples, which have obvious limitations according to the experimental design and background.
 #### 3. Scaling
-For data export and facilitating the visualization with certain tools, it may be necessary to scale the data to minimize the impact of extreme values.
-For that, the data are transformed with log2 and are then centered around 0.
+In order to facilite the visualization with certain tools or specific analysis, it may be necessary to scale the data to minimize the impact of extreme values.
+For that, the data are transformed with the StandardScaler() method from sklearn.preprocessing.
+Each feature is center-scaled by substracting the mean and diving by the standard deviation of the feature over all samples, resulting of the final data being centered around 0 with a standard deviation of 1.